dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 The Suppression and the Protest Movement

 As Falun Gong grew, it caught the attention of the Chinese media and government, first fascinating them with its claims of incredible feats of curing and supernatural powers and then alarming them by its hierarchical organization; enthusiastic, cohesive, disciplined practitioners; and enormous popularity.
-In June 1996 one of the largest newspapers in

-220

-Conceptual Extensions

-China, Guangming Daily , started criticizing Falun Gong, drawing strong responses from the practitioners.
+In June 1996 one of the largest newspapers in China, Guangming Daily , started criticizing Falun Gong, drawing strong responses from the practitioners.
 The responses further alarmed the government.
 In the same year, the government banned five Falun Gong books.
 In 1997, the Ministry of Security investigated Falun Gong for possible illegal religious activities but did not draw any conclusions.
 In July 1998, the Ministry designated Falun Gong as a devious religious sect and conducted investigations.
 The Ministry of Civil Affairs also conducted investigations.
 Practitioners responded vigorously by staging sit-ins at various official sites and buildings.
 Cultivation continued to flourish at many exercise sites, and Li’s writings and lectures were readily available in print, and on audio- and videotape.
 In fact, there was a growing industry in China and abroad in the production of Falun Gong–related publications and materials, without the awareness or approval of Li or his Research Society.

 The final confrontation began with the publication of an article by He Zhuo-xiu, a scientist and a member of the Chinese Academy of Sciences, in Science and Technology Review for Youth ( Qing Shao Nian Ke Ji Bao Nan ), a monthly publication issued by the Tianjin Normal University.
 In the article (issue 4, 1999), He challenged the claimed scientific basis of Falun Gong and warned that it might be harmful for youth to practice.
 This article drew immediate responses from Falun Gong followers in Tianjin, who visited the publishing office and demanded a retraction of the article and a public apology.
 Starting on April 20, the Falun Gong practitioners began a sit-in demonstration.
 The gathering drew 3,000 on April 22 and 6,300 on April 23 ( People’s Daily , July 23, 1999).
 Without satisfactory responses from the publisher, the Tianjin cultivators decided to appeal to the national government and CCP leaders in Beijing.